Registration: General Information

 In special circumstances, permission for a waiver of this limitation may be granted by the department chairperson.
 Independent Studies courses may only be taken by students in good standing.

 A student not on probation who has earned 30 or more credits may choose to take one pass/fail course per semester for a total of not more than six courses.
 Courses given on a pass/fail basis, such as Student Development 101-105, are not considered in the six-course total.
-Courses taken on a pass/fail basis may not constitute the student's General Education Requirements or major requirements.
-A student may exercise the pass/fail option any time during the ﬁrst ten weeks of the semester and may elect to rescind the option up to the last day of classes (prior to ﬁnal examinations).
+Courses taken on a pass/fail basis may not constitute the student's General Education Requirements, Pathways General Education requirements, or major/ minor requirements.
+A student may exercise the pass/fail option any time during the first ten weeks of the semester and may elect to rescind the option up to the last day of classes (prior to final examinations).

 The student must complete an application form available online and submit it for approval to the Office of the Registrar.
 A letter grade is submitted by the instructor and is converted to P or F. In the pass/fail option, a grade of D or better is passing and F is failing.